jsiek/deduce/BinaryTreeProof.md

 ## Correctness of `ti_first`

-Let us recall and make explicit the specification of `ti_first`:
+Let us make explicit the specification of `ti_first`:

-**Specification:** The `ti_first(A, x, B)` function returns an iterator pointing to the first node with respect to in-order traversal, of the tree `TreeNode(A, x, B)`.
+**Specification:** The `ti_first(A, x, B)` function returns an iterator pointing to the first node, with respect to in-order traversal, of the tree `TreeNode(A, x, B)`.

 Also, recall that we said the following about `ti2tree` and